DFE-Digital/get-into-teaching-app/app/views/content/blog/what-to-expect-on-your-teacher-training.md

 _Jan Ashbridge is a Principal Lecturer with responsibility for primary PGCE at the University of Cumbria.
 She has particular expertise in early literacy and systematic synthetic phonics._

-A university-based PGCE year is an exciting, challenging and exhilarating one — a real roller coaster of an experience.
+A university-based PGCE year is an exciting and exhilarating one — a real roller coaster of an experience.
 It is also a busy one!

 ## How is the course delivered?